tungamiraimujuru/Waypoint/README.md

 **Why:** The `AiOrchestrator` interface is *already* a use-case-shaped boundary — one method, takes a request, returns a domain stream.
 A `UseCase` wrapper would be a pure pass-through with no behavior added.
 Use cases earn their keep when orchestration is shared across multiple ViewModels (e.g. a "regenerate itinerary" button on the detail screen invoking the same flow as the chat). v1 doesn't have that; v2 likely will, and that's the natural moment to extract.

-**What I, would revisit:** If the team grows past 3 engineers and people start adding business logic into ViewModels, I'd extract use cases preemptively as a discipline tool — not because the architecture demands it, but because the team's review bandwidth does.
+**What I, would revisit:** If the team grows past 3 engineers and people start adding business logic into ViewModels, I would extract use cases preemptively as a discipline tool — not because the architecture demands it, but because the team's review bandwidth does.

 ### Single-table Room schema with JSON blob